Waterdrips/waterdrips2.github.io/_posts/2020-01-03-developing-openfaas.md

 # Opening your PR

+Before you open a PR on github you should read the [OpenFaaS Contributing guidelines](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md).
+This is a requirement for opening a PR against OpenFaaS, and you have to check a box to confirm you have read it.

 Once you have finished, you need to open a Pull Request (PR) on github.

 Find your fork (copy of the repository) and then go to branches page.
 From here there's a "New pull request" button.